-Career Recap: In 2019, Karlaftis was one of the best defensive ends in the Big Ten and among the best freshman players in the nation, regardless of position.
-He was all over the field for the Boilermakers that season, totaling 54 tackles, 17 tackle for a loss, 7.5 sacks, one forced fumble, one interception and recovered two fumbles.
-Karlaftis only played in three games during 2020 because of injury and COVID-19.
-Over those three contests, he notched two sacks and four tackles for his year.
+Summary: In 2019, Karlaftis was one of the best defensive ends in the Big Ten and among the best freshman players in the nation, regardless of position.
+He was all over the field for the Boilermakers, racking up 54 tackles, 17 tackle for a loss, 7.5 sacks, one forced fumble, one interception and recovered two fumbles.
+In 2020, Karlaftis only played in three games because of injury and COVID-19.
+He still recorded two sacks and four tackles for his year.
 In 2021, Karlaftis saw extra attention from offenses, but the junior still played well enough to totaled 36 tackles, 4.5 sacks, two passes broken up and two forced fumbles.

-Skill-Set Summary: Karlaftis' presence immediately jumps out from Purdue tape.
-He is always around the ball, displaying an excellent motor and providing relentless effort.
-Karlaftis gives a second push while pass rushing, flows to the ball in the ground game, and will hustle downfield to get in on tackles in the secondary after completions.
-Karlaftis has the look of a pure football player.
+Karlaftis presence immediately jumps out on Purdue tape because he is always around the ball.
+He displays an excellent motor and gives relentless effort.
+Karlaftis makes a second effort in the pass rush, flows to the ball in the ground game, and will hustle downfield to get in on tackles in the secondary after completions.
+He has the look of a pure football player.

-In the pass rush, Karlaftis shows some natural ability to put heat on the quarterback.
-He utilizes active hands and his decent functional strength to do a nice job of shedding blocks to get free to the quarterback.
-Karlaftis possesses an impressive arm-over move that he uses to disengage offensive tackles, and when Karlaftis gets loose, he has a burst to close.
-His active hands will sync up with his feet, and that makes it difficult for tackles to sustain blocks on Karlaftis.
+Against the pass, Karlaftis shows some natural ability in terms of putting heat on the quarterback.
+With active hands and some functional strength, Karlaftis does a nice job of shedding blocks to get free to the signal-caller.
+Karlaftis displays an impressive arm-over move that he uses to disengage offensive tackles, and once he gets loose Karlaftis has a burst to close.
+The active hands are able to be used in accordance with his feet, and that skill makes it difficult for offensive tackles to sustain blocks on Karlaftis.
 Karlaftis also has the size, functional strength, and athleticism to slide to the inside and rush as a tackle in the sub package.
-To get the better of pro offensive tackles, Karlaftis should continue to add to and refine his pass-rushing moves.
+To get the better of pro offensive tackles, Karlaftis should continuing to add to and refine his pass-rushing moves.